UI Claim Escalation with Rep. Anna Eskamani

 GOING BACK TO WORK: We’ve received questions about what to do with your benefits if you go back to work.
 You may continue to request benefit weeks up to the week when you started working.
 When you request the week overlapping with your job, please indicate that you have worked and earned money during the week.
 If you expect to work full-time and/or earn over $275 in gross earnings during the week of overlap, you do not need to request benefits for that week and will NOT be eligible for benefits that week.
 If you are making less than $275 in one week you may still be eligible to receive benefits!

 PUA, PEUC, and FPUC (CARES ACT PROGRAMS): Learn more about federal programs via this link: http://floridajobs.org/cares-act.
-Remember, all federal unemployment programs are scheduled to end on September 6th.
+Remember, all federal unemployment programs ended on September 6, 2021.

 For those applying for Unemployment in Florida for the first time, the below graphics should help you reach the PUA Portal or to apply for PEUC if you are a Regular UC claimant.
 Remember, in order to reach the PUA Portal you must FIRST be deemed ineligible for Regular UC.